Black-capped squirrel monkey: Communication

 Squirrel monkeys have been found to be some of the most vocal primates, with a large range of different types of calls documented throughout their lifespan.
-Commonly used sounds include ‘chucks’, a variety of purrs and squawks elicited during the birthing and mating seasons, chirps and peeps used for alarm or attention, as well as aggressive screaming and ‘barking’.
+Commonly used sounds include 'chucks', a variety of purrs and squawks elicited during the birthing and mating seasons, chirps and peeps used for alarm or attention, as well as aggressive screaming and 'barking'.
 Infant Black-capped squirrel monkeys tend to vocally communicate much more than adults.
-The most common form of infant communication is a number of different ‘peeps’, which begin to occur most frequently at around 2 months of age when the infant starts to spend more time away from its mother.
-After maturation, the most commonly used call for adult females is a variety of ‘chucks’, used to maintain contact in dense vegetation where visual identification is not possible.
+The most common form of infant communication is a number of different 'peeps', which begin to occur most frequently at around 2 months of age when the infant starts to spend more time away from its mother.
+After maturation, the most commonly used call for adult females is a variety of 'chucks', used to maintain contact in dense vegetation where visual identification is not possible.

 Food and foraging

 Black-capped squirrel monkeys are omnivorous.
 A typical squirrel monkey diet includes fruits, insects, eggs, small vertebrates, arachnids, leaves, flowers, nuts, seeds, and rarely fungi; however it has been observed that they prefer insects to fruit.
 Mature Saimiri spend most of the day foraging.
 They will begin foraging at around 60 to 40 minutes before sunrise and will spend the first part of the day actively feeding on fruits and any insects they are able to hunt while foraging for fruit.
-They will then adopt more sedate feeding behaviours and spend the rest of the day resting and hunting for more insects.
+They will then adopt more sedate feeding behaviors and spend the rest of the day resting and hunting for more insects.
 Often, when food is not scarce, they will stop and rest for an hour or two in the middle of the day when it is too hot to continue.
 When fruits are scarce, squirrel monkeys have been reported to consume Ascopolyporus, a fungus that is parasitic on scale insects which are parasitic to local bamboo species.
 Researchers formulate that this is done as an alternative food source during dry seasons.